gskapka/ethereum-receipt-proof-maker/README.md

  - [x] Allow configurable endpoint.
  - [x] Have flag to suppress logging.
  - [x] Have timeout error on reqwests.
+ - [x] Have method to convert hex string of even/odd length to offset/non- nibbles.
+ - [x] Need a node rlp-decoder!
+ - [ ] Benchmark it and maybe don't clone the db per above note?
  - [ ] Spinners for when it's doing the bits that take a while...?
- - [ ] Benchmark it and maybe don't clone the db per above note?
- - [ ] Have method to convert hex string of even/odd length to offset/non- nibbles.
- - [ ] Need a node rlp-decoder!
- - [ ] passing self as an arg INSIDE a tuple causes weird compiler issue. (see trie, process_node_stack(...).